 The Google Nexus 10 can also support a wide range of codecs, with anything from MP4 to H.264 to DivX playing happily on the device.
-We even got some AVIs chugging away on here, so you'll be fully stocked in a way Apple can't / won't manage on the new iPad 4.
+We even got some AVIs chugging away on here, so you'll be fully stocked in a way Apple can't / won't manage on the iPad Air.

 Once you actually play a video you get a progress bar along the bottom which you can drag or tap to move to different points in the video; tapping the video itself will pause it and an icon at the top right allows you to share it to supported services, such as YouTube.

 It's a basic set of options but it covers the important stuff.
 More importantly HD videos look stunning on the Nexus 10 and they sound pretty good too, as even the internal speakers can reach a respectable volume, and being forward-facing mean the tablet can be happily used without headphones (as long as nobody else is around to annoy).

 You're not limited to the stock player either, as there are dozens more available from Google Play, many of which are a lot more fully featured.